ZEE5 Kicks off March Mania With a Line-up of New Originals for its Global Markets

 Sex, Drugs and Theatre is a high strung, fast paced Marathi Original created by National Award-winning film-maker, Sujay Dahake.
 The series is a coming of age tale about six college students on their journey to self-discovery.

-Also lined up for March are new episodes of The Final Call (Arjun Rampal), Abhay (Kunal Kemmu) and Parchayee - Ghost Stories by Ruskin Bond.
+Also lined up for March are new episodes of The Final Call (Arjun Rampal), Abhay (Kunal Khemu) and Parchayee-Ghost Stories by Ruskin Bond.
 ZEE5 Tamil Originals, Kallachirippu (produced by Karthik Subbaraj) and D7 are now also available in Hindi, Telugu, Bangla, Kannada, Marathi and Malayalam.

-With over 1,00,000 hours of Indian TV Shows, Movies, News and Videos, ZEE5 offers the largest bouquet of content across 12 languages to South Asian audiences and beyond globally.
-ZEE5 also offers 60+ popular Live TV channels, including ZEE's best loved channels.
+With over 100,000 hours of Indian TV Shows, Movies, News and Videos, ZEE5 offers the largest bouquet of content across 12 languages to South Asian audiences and beyond globally.
+ZEE5 also offers 60+ popular Live TV channels, including ZEE's best loved channels, which are available exclusively on the platform.

 Press Contact: